atrisovic/weather-panel.github.io/content/reduced-form-specification.md

 particularly be an issue for extrapolation when the results are used for projections: only the estimate for the extreme bins will be used.

-The bin widths should generally be even to avoid help with communication, with the exception of the lowest and highest bins, which can go to negative and positive infinity (or the appropriate analog).
+The bin widths should generally be even to facilitate easy understanding, although the lowest and highest bins can go to negative and positive infinity (or the appropriate analog).
 You may want to have smaller sized bins around weather values where we expect most of the response to occur and where there is a lot of data, but be prepared to also show evenly-spaced bins.

 The interpretation of a binned result is in terms of the time unit used.
 For example, if daily temperatures are used, then the marginal